-The WDMP.2458.A antenna with SMA(F) connector is a circular polarized dual-band Wi-Fi antenna also covering the 7.1GHz Wi-Fi 6 band which consists of an advanced composite dielectric structure, providing better performance at greater distance and a broader band frequency range in the smallest package in the market.
+The WDMP.2458.A antenna with SMA(F) connector is a circularly polarized Wi-Fi antenna also covering the 7.1GHz Wi-Fi 6 band which consists of an advanced composite dielectric structure, providing better performance at greater distance and a broader band frequency range in the smallest package in the market.

 Using military grade substrates, the WDMP.2458.A is aimed at unmanned systems, such as unmanned aerial/ground vehicles (UAVs/UGVs), robotics, and ground controllers/stations, applicable in different sectors from civilian, law enforcement, to defence.

 Taking advantage of substrates of low dielectric constant and low dissipation factor, the WDMP.2458.A uses glass microfiber reinforced PTFE substrates to minimize signal transmission loss in order to achieve high efficiency.
-It performs with high efficiencies at Wi-Fi bands from 2400~2500MHz, 5150~5850MHz and 5925~7125MHz.
-Using circularly polarized signals means the link is more stable for devices where the direction of orientation is unknown or where multipath is an issue.
+It performs with high gain of at least over 5dBi at Wi-Fi bands from 2400~2500MHz, 5150~5850MHz and 5925~7125MHz.
+Using circular polarized signals means the link is more stable for devices where the direction of orientation is unknown or where multipath is an issue.